Lory Meagher Cup

 The Lory Meagher Cup (Corn Labhraí Uí Mheachair; often referred to as the Meagher Cup) is an annual hurling competition organised by the Gaelic Athletic Association.
 The cup forms the fifth-tier of hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
-It is contested by the six county teams ranked 30–36 in the All-Ireland Senior Hurling Championship.
+It is contested by the six county teams ranked 31–36 in the All-Ireland Senior Hurling Championship.
 Each year, the champions of the Lory Meagher Cup are promoted to the Nicky Rackard Cup.
 The competition is named in honour of former Kilkenny hurler Lory Meagher who many regard as one of the greatest hurlers of all time.

 The Lory Meagher Cup, which was introduced for the 2009 season, provides a championship for fifth tier teams deemed "too weak" for the fourth tier Nicky Rackard Cup.

 The title has been won by 10 different counties, 5 of whom have won the title more than once.
-The all-time record-holders are Fermanagh and Louth, who have won the cup on 3 occasions.
-New York are the current Lory Meagher Cup champions.
-They beat Cavan by 4-17 to 2-17 in their first season in the competition.
+The all-time record-holders are Fermanagh, Longford and Louth, who have won the cup on 3 occasions.
+Longford are the current Lory Meagher Cup champions.
+They beat Leitrim by 1-18 to 1-13 in the 2026 final.